murchie85/DEPOLARIZE-SOCIALMEDIA/README.md

 &#x1F34E; **AUTHOR = @McMurchie**

-## GENERATED METRICS - POPULAR TOPICS
+## GENERATED METRICS - SHINING A LIGHT ON WHAT PEOPLE ARE ACTUALLY SAYING

 **THANKS** for landing here!
 This page links to social media objectivity reports I have generated on trending topics, they now include google trends *(what people are searching)* .
 The aim of this project is to help depolarize social media and western society in gneral by shining light on what people are **ACTUALLY** saying, and not what our own self contained echo-chamber tells us